flexigpt/vscode-extension/README.md

 - handler: Optional

-  - handler is use to handle a response.
-By default replace function is used. handle function can be one of [Predefined System Function](#predefined-system-function) or an a User defined function.
+  - handler is used to handle a response.
+By default, replace function is used.
+Handle function can be one of [Predefined System Function](#predefined-system-function) or a User defined function.
   - You can set handler in following ways:

     - Just function name. function run with default values